Birding Tour Cuba: Endemics and Culture in Paradise

 Day 2.
 Transfer to La Güira National Park

 Today we transfer the 80 miles/129 kilometers to La Güira National Park at the west end of the island.
 This highland region is still well-forested and is consequently excellent for endemics.
 However, our principal targets will be the endemic Cuban Solitaire and the near-endemic Olive-capped Warbler, both of which are usually readily found.
 Finally, we will check a different area for the now very localized Cuban Grassquit.
-Although still common in the eastern third of the island, finding one in Cuba has become rather difficult in recent years due to the fact that many have been trapped by cage bird enthusiasts.
+Although still common in the eastern third of the island, finding one in Cuba has become rather difficult in recent years as many have been trapped by cage bird enthusiasts.

 Day 3.
 Transfer to Zapata Swamp